Table of contents

 Algae can exist as a single, microscopic cell or as macroscopic and multicellular.
 They can live in colonies and even take on a leafy appearance - as can be seen in seaweeds and giant kelp.

-Algae is able to reproduce through asexual or vegetative methods of sexual reproduction.
-The asexual methods involve the algae producing motile spores, while the vegetative method is simple mitosis cell division that produces an identical offspring.
+Algae reproduce through asexual or vegetative methods.
+Asexual methods involve the production of motile spores, while vegetative reproduction occurs through simple mitosis, producing identical offspring.

-There are seven major types of Algae, that each features distinct sizes, colours and functions:
+There are seven major types of algae, each featuring distinct sizes, colours, and functions:

 What does algal bloom mean?